texta-tk/texta-tk.github.io/sphinx/source/workflow.rst

 Training Text Taggers
 ---------------------

-In order to train a Classification Model or a Text Tagger, we are required to define some mandatory parameters:
+Text Tagger is a classification model which creates :ref:`an extra tag for the Searcher <factnames>` on a certain set of documents which should have the tag.
+In order to train a Text Tagger, we are required to define some mandatory parameters (see Figure 6.1.):

 	1. A :ref:`search <searcher>` to define the set of documents used to train the model (positive documents).
 	2. The field describes the field of the document used to build the classification model.